 Thoracic cancers include breast cancer, bronchial adenomas, bronchial carcinoid tumors, pleuropulmonary blastoma, esophageal tumors, thymomas, thymic carcinomas, cardiac tumors, and mesothelioma.
 The prognosis, diagnosis, classification, and treatment of these thoracic cancers are discussed below.
 It must be emphasized that these cancers are seen very infrequently in patients younger than 15 years, and most of the evidence is derived from case series.

-Breast cancer has been reported in both males and females younger than 21 years.[4,5,6,7,8,9] A review of the Surveillance, Epidemiology, and End Results (SEER) database shows that 75 cases of malignant breast tumors in females 19 years or younger were identified from 1973 to 2004.
+Breast cancer has been reported in both males and females younger than 21 years.[5,6,7,8,9,10] A review of the Surveillance, Epidemiology, and End Results (SEER) database shows that 75 cases of malignant breast tumors in females 19 years or younger were identified from 1973 to 2004.
 Fifteen percent of these patients had in situ disease, 85% had invasive disease, 55% of the tumors were carcinomas, and 45% of the tumors were sarcomas—most of which were phyllodes tumors.
 Only three patients in the carcinoma group presented with metastatic disease, while 11 patients (27%) had regionally advanced disease.
 All patients with sarcomas presented with localized disease.
 Of the carcinoma patients, 85% underwent surgical resection, and 10% received adjuvant radiation therapy.
 Of the sarcoma patients, 97% had surgical resection, and 9% received radiation.
-The 5- and 10-year survival rates for patients with sarcomatous tumors were both 90%; for patients with carcinomas, the 5- and 10-year survival rates were 63% and 54%, respectively.
+The 5- and 10-year survival rates for patients with sarcomatous tumors were both 90%; for patients with carcinomas, the 5-year survival rate was 63% and the 10-year survival rate was 54%.